Marine Aviation Logistics Squadron 40: History

-In 2009 a detachment from Marine Aviation Logistics Squadron 26 and Marine Aviation Logistics Squadron 31 was sent to Afghanistan as part of the Special Purpose Marine Air-Ground Task Force sent as part of the Marine Corps' force build up.
+In 2009 a detachment from Marine Aviation Logistics Squadron 26, Marine Aviation Logistics Squadron 29 and Marine Aviation Logistics Squadron 31 was sent to Afghanistan as part of the Special Purpose Marine Air-Ground Task Force sent as part of the Marine Corps' force build up.
 When Marine Aircraft Group 40 was stood up the detachment was redesignated as MALS-40.
-MALS-40 was relieved by MALS-16 on 18 March 2010 at Camp Leatherneck, Afghanistan in support of Operation Enduring Freedom.
+MALS-40 was relieved by MALS-16 on 18 August 2011 at Camp Leatherneck, Afghanistan in support of Operation Enduring Freedom.
 In July 2013, Marines from MALS-31 and other Logistics squadrons from Cherry point and new river relieved Marines from 13.1 Deployment until January 2014 where they were relieved from Marines from MALS-16 and others in California.
 In late December 2013, a small conglomeration of Marine Aviation Logistics Squadrons 11, 13, 16, 39 and 41 arrived and the existing MALS-40 squadron was patched over by the MALS-70 Jackals.